mohebifar/mohebifar.ir/_posts/2014-01-25-compression.markdown

 1. Compressing contents eats your server's CPU cycles !

-The conclusion is there is no disadvantage for your user !
+The conclusion is that there is no disadvantage for your user !

 How to enable it in Apache
 --------------------------